 Welcome to the Make Money as a Life Coach™ podcast where sales expert and life coach Stacey Boehman teaches you how to make your first 2K, 20K, and 200K using her proven formula.

-It’s really an extraordinary gift to get to sit down for two hours with five people, including myself, who are in your exact industry, making millions of dollars, to share their wisdom of how they did it.
+It’s really an extraordinary gift to get to sit down for two hours with people who are in your exact industry, making millions of dollars, to share their wisdom of how they did it.
 So take notes.